acook/cmdr/README.markdown

 Really not that complex at its most basic, but believe me, it'll get complicated fast.
 See below for some examples of the shiny functionality I'd like it to have.

-Fine, I can't endorse this endevour, but I am curious what it looks like.
+Fine, I can't endorse this endeavor, but I am curious what it looks like.
 ------

 Alright, well met me give you a couple of examples of what I'd like to be able to do with cmdr.
 *this is all pseudocode at the moment*

-- Commands are persistant objects that retain attributes *(yes this could get huge, there will be limits, don't worry)*
+- Commands are persistent objects that retain attributes *(yes this could get huge, there will be limits, don't worry)*

         $ ls
         .git/  README.markdown